Major Fire Breaks Out At The Cinevista Studio; Bepannaah & Haasil Sets Destroyed!

-ays after Kamala Mills tragedy, major fire broke out at Cinevista studio in east central Mumbai (in Kanjurmarg) at around 8 pm today (January 6).
+Days after Kamala Mills tragedy, major fire broke out at Cinevista studio in east central Mumbai (in Kanjurmarg) at around 8 pm today (January 6).
 According to reports, seven fire engines and four water tankers are at the studio to douse the blaze.
 No causalities were reported.

 The fire, which broke out in the Kanjurmarg, was classified a 'Level 3' that calls for immediate evacuation and access only to firefighters.